 Components of wayfinding efforts include:

 - Physical layout – by design, the front of the building acts as the central hub for the public.
 There you’ll find designated public elevators and public areas.
 Beyond this space are areas designated for hospital staff, thus reducing congestion and confusion.

 - Adjacency – units that interact with each other on a regular basis are placed adjacent to each other.
 This decreases patient movement and nurse travel time, allowing for more bedside time.

 - Kiosks and signage – digital wayfinding kiosks and clear signage are available throughout the hospital.
 This provides an interactive tool for everyone to quickly identify where they are and where they need to go.

 We’re not just building a new outside; we’re building a state-of-the-art facility inside.
 To best treat our patients, we’ve paid special attention to adequate space for advanced technologies.
 And because technology is highly developed and ever changing, the new facility will provide an environment to support the following (and more!):

 First floor map with

 growth indicated for

-Just because we’re building new, doesn’t mean we stop there.
-The new hospital is designed to make future expansion easier, cost effective and logical.
-We’re not just building for tomorrow, the new Owensboro Health facility is designed to adapt to our community’s needs well into this century.
+Just because the new hospital is built doesn’t mean we stop there.
+The hospital is designed to make future expansion easier, cost effective and logical.
+We did not just build for tomorrow, the Owensboro Health facility is designed to adapt to our community’s needs well into this century.